 They are collaborating with us, local factory owners and managers who share the project’s aims, and with other stakeholders including universities, trade unions and civil society organisations to address worker exploitation and improve standards.

-How we are tackling poor employment practices
+How we tackled poor employment practices

 “TNMS has contributed to an attitudinal shift within mill managers, who have seen the benefits of treating workers better and allowing workers to be educated on their rights.
-We have also been pleased that the industry association, SIMA, has supported the programme, nominating mills and providing their public support.”
+We have also been pleased that the industry association, SIMA, supported the programme, nominating mills and providing their public support.”
 Alok Singh, ETI India Country Manager

 Trade unions, NGOs and donors